-During the month of November take the pledge to #BeRecycled and commit to live the “Reduce.
+During the month of November take the pledge to #BeRecycled and commit to living the “Reduce.
 Reuse.
 Recycle.” lifestyle in honor of America Recycles Day, a national initiative of Keep America Beautiful.
 Visit www.americarecyclesday.org to take the pledge and see what more than 60,000 individuals have pledged to recycle more of this year.

 Through this initiative, Keep America Beautiful is helping communities spotlight recycling on a local level by educating students and community members on how and what to recycle.
 The organization provides an array of tools and resources to help improve recycling in America.
-This year’s event also includes a sweepstakes.
+This year’s event also includes a sweepstake.

 The Grand Prize will include a $1,000 gift card to www.hayneedle.com, a leading online home furnishings and décor retailer, which offers a wide selection of Green Living products among the world’s largest outdoor living selection, including many items constructed from recycled content.
-Second prize offers a pair of Trex planter boxes made from 95 percent recycled content and third prize is a $250 www.hayneedle.com gift card.
+The second prize offers a pair of Trex planter boxes made from 95 percent recycled content and third prize is a $250 www.hayneedle.com gift card.

 Aside from the #BeRecycled Sweepstakes and Pledge, people can be part of the recycling solution by being more mindful of how to properly recycle products, in the home and elsewhere by participating or hosting their own America Recycles Day event.
 Events can be scheduled at any time during the fall leading into the official America Recycles Day celebration.
 Sponsors of this year’s initiative include Amcor, American Chemistry Council, ISRI and Northrop Grumman.